thephez/docs-core/docs/examples/transaction-tutorial-complex-raw-transaction.md

 # Complex Raw Transaction

-In this example, we'll create a <<glossary:transaction>> with two <<glossary:inputs>> and two <<glossary:outputs>>.
+In this example, we'll create a [transaction](../resources/glossary.md#transaction) with two [inputs](../resources/glossary.md#input) and two [outputs](../resources/glossary.md#output).
 We'll sign each of the inputs separately, as might happen if the two inputs belonged to different people who agreed to create a transaction together (such as a CoinJoin transaction).

 ## 1. List unspent outputs